rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 ### Grant database user permissions

-Right now our new user has no privileges.
-It can be used to log on, but it can't be used to make any database changes.
-Let's give it full permissions for our new database by running:
+Right after you create a new user, it has no privileges.
+The user can log in, but it can't be used to make any database changes.

+1. Give the user full permissions for your new database by running the following command:

     GRANT ALL PRIVILEGES ON demodb.* to demouser@localhost;

-And follow it up with the usual:
+2. Flush the privileges to make the change official by running the following
+   command:

     FLUSH PRIVILEGES;

-To check those privileges were set, we'll run:
+3. To verify that those privileges were set, run the following command:

     SHOW GRANTS FOR 'demouser'@'localhost';
+    2 rows in set (0.00 sec)

+   MySQL returns the commands needed to reproduce that user's permissions if you were to rebuild the server.
+The `USAGE on \*.\*` part means the users gets no privileges on anything by default.
+That command is overridden by the second command, which is the grant you ran for the new database.

     +-----------------------------------------------------------------------------------------------------------------+
     | Grants for demouser@localhost                                                                                   |
     +-----------------------------------------------------------------------------------------------------------------+